toniengelhardt/vue-web3-projects/README.md

-# Web3 and DeFi projects built with Vue/Nuxt
+# Web3 projects built with Vue/Nuxt

 A list of web3 projects built with [Vue](https://vuejs.org/)/[Nuxt](https://nuxtjs.org/).
 Feel free to open a PR to add more projects to the list.